-A Grievant may request, and the Grievance Committee may consider and recommend, any remedy appropriate for the Grievance that would reasonably resolve or correct the matter and that ODU or the SOM or SHP has the authority to provide, that is appropriate to the Grievance, and does not disregard existing policies and procedures related to appointment, promotion, tenure or dismissal of EVMS Faculty, or policies and procedures of ODU, the SOM or SHP.
-A remedy may include a proper reconsideration of the matter through the applicable procedures related to appointment, promotion, tenure or dismissal of EVMS Faculty, or procedures of ODU, the SOM or SHP.
-The Committee may decline to review a Grievance that requests a remedy that is not within ODU's authority to provide, is clearly unreasonable or inappropriate, including enlisting resources outside of ODU, or that would disregard any ODU, SOM or SHP policy or procedure.
+A Grievant may request, and the Grievance Committee may consider and recommend, any remedy appropriate for the Grievance that would reasonably resolve or correct the matter and that EVMS has the authority to provide, that is appropriate to the Grievance, and does not disregard existing EVMS policies and procedures.
+A remedy may include a proper reconsideration of the matter through the applicable procedures of EVMS.
+The Committee may decline to review a Grievance that requests a remedy that is not within EVMS' authority to provide, is clearly unreasonable or inappropriate, including enlisting resources outside of EVMS, or that would disregard any EVMS policy or procedure.

 XI.
-Decision by the EVP
+Decision by the President

-Upon receipt of the Committee's report and recommendations, the EVP, in his sole discretion, may decide to accept, alter, or reject the recommendation of the Committee.
-The recommendation of the Grievance Committee is not binding on the EVP.
-The EVP shall issue a written decision to the Grievant, with a copy to the Respondent, the Chair, and FAPD, within 30 days of receipt of the Grievance Committee's recommendations.
+Upon receipt of the Committee's report and recommendations, the President, in his sole discretion, may decide to accept, alter, or reject the recommendation of the Committee.
+The recommendation of the Grievance Committee is not binding on the President.
+The President shall issue a written decision to the Grievant, with a copy to the Respondent, the Chair, and Office of Faculty Affairs and Professional Development, within 30 days of receipt of the Grievance Committee's recommendations.
 Additional time may be provided at the discretion of the Grievance Committee.
-The decision of the EVP shall be final.
-The EVP shall cause the implementation of any remedy provided in his decision.
+The decision of the President shall be final.
+The President shall cause the implementation of any remedy provided in his decision.